 If you grew up on Disney/Pixar, your brain will almost certainly fall into the nostalgic sunken place as you scroll through titles from your childhood.
 From Sleeping Beauty and the Fox and the Hound to Finding Nemo and Toy Story, it’s all there.
 Well, mostly.

 Your brain will fall into the nostalgic sunken place.

 Diving deep, it’s clear Disney+ isn’t exactly comprehensive even for older titles, likely due to licensing complications.
 I’m a big fan of those old Goofy shorts from the ’50s that “teach you” how to do things like drive or ski — the latter is there, but the former isn’t.
 That’s something of a pattern.
 A bigger omission is the original Muppet Show, though most of the films are available.

-Disney seems to have spent more time shoring up content for its new streaming service than designing its interface, resulting in a buggy, often frustrating user experience.
-But, as Disney execs understand, the allure of all those iconic shows and movies for a monthly fee that’s below what you’d pay to rent two films for the evening will be difficult to pass up.
+Disney seems to have spent more time shoring up content for its new streaming service than designing its interface, but it has come a long way since those early days of the launch.
+Disney execs know the allure of all those iconic shows and movies for a monthly fee that’s below what you’d pay to rent two films for the evening is difficult to pass up.

 Is there a better alternative?

-Alternatives, we got: Netflix, Hulu (which can be bundled with Disney+), Amazon, HBO Max, Apple TV+ … the list goes on.
-But what Disney brings is something no one else has, and that’s the real genius of Disney+ (and the impetus behind the streaming wars).
-It’s something of a content hostage situation: They have it, we want it.
+There’s plenty.
+You have Netflix, Hulu (which can be bundled with Disney+), Amazon, HBO Max, Apple TV+, and the list goes on.
+What Disney brings is something no one else has, and that’s the real genius of Disney+ (and the impetus behind the streaming wars).
+It’s something of a content hostage situation.
+They have it, we want it.
 And for now, it’s very affordable.